 This support package is in place to help you experience the full potential of your stay at Gaia House, in terms of both your own personal and spiritual development, as well as providing a much-valued service to others.

 At home in the house

-Monthly stipend and Dana
+Monthly stipend and dana

-In addition to board and lodging our coordinators receive a monthly stipend and a share of any donations (Dana) given by retreatants for the coordinator group.
+In addition to board and lodging our residential community members receive a monthly stipend (currently £163pm) and a share of any donations (dana) given by retreatants for the residential service community.

 “Becoming a coordinator has changed my life.
 It has been an incredible opportunity to explore what service and life in community means.
 It’s been challenging at times, but the care and support received overpowers whatever difficulty one may encounter; when approached with awareness, support and the right view, everything can be converted into an opportunity to practise and grow.
 Here I’ve felt not only part of a team, but part of a much bigger project: that of the awakening of all human beings.
 It’s been a real privilege to be part of this.”

 July 2012 – August 2014 and April-September 2015

 “No one type of person signs up to serve the Dharma at Gaia House, and that’s one of the beauties of community life here.
 I shared the coordinators’ wing with such a diverse crew over my two years as reception coordinator and learnt so much.
 To take one’s temporary home (and office!) in an environment of practice and honest enquiry, with the wonderful and compassionate support structures that Gaia House has in place…it’s a rare and blessed gift.
 Although I have moved on, I still feel very much a part of the family and have made such deeply nurturing friendships as a result of my service.”